JISyed/jisyed.github.io/_posts/2017/2017-11-10-uploading-a-unity-game-to-the-app-store.md

 Submitting to the App Store is a pretty hefty task.
 While submitting Gyra, I sort of documented as much of the process as I could.
 This is not by any means comprehensive, as I omit a lot of details about iTunes Connect.
 However, I hope that this will still be sort of a helpful guide in submitting Unity games to the App Store.

-The following instructions below require subscribing to the Apple Developer Program (which is $99 a year).
+This guide presumes that you already exported your game to iOS from Unity's Build Settings.
+This creates an Xcode project you may have to tinker with later.
+You must also be subscribed to the Apple Developer Program (which is $99 a year for individuals).

 --------